-The university and college destinations of the 2018 leavers reflects the unique interests, abilities, talents and aspirations of each individual St Louis student.
-Queen's University and the University of Ulster proved popular destinations.
-23 students have accepted places at Queen's University Belfast electing to study courses extending across a full range of disciplines such as; Accounting, Economics, Computer Science, Zoology, Nursing, Geography, Medicinal Chemistry and Mechanical Engineering.
-The Arts were well represented with applicants accepting places on degree courses in Law, Politics, PPE and Music and Audio Production and one applicant secured a coveted place on the new master's Degree programme in Liberal Arts.
+The university, college and employment destinations of the 2019 leavers reflects the unique interests, abilities, talents and aspirations of each individual St Louis student.

+19 students have accepted places at Queen's University Belfast electing to study courses extending across a full range of disciplines; Physics and Astrophysics, Biological Sciences, Software Engineering, Business Management, Business Information Technology, Geography, Environmental Planning, Music and Audio Production, History and Sociology, Law, Philosophy, Nursing and Midwifery.

-25 students will attend the University of Ulster with degrees in Accounting, Sports Studies, Journalism, Criminology, Business Management, PR and Marketing degrees featuring significantly.
-In addition, we acknowledge the enviable talent and creativity demonstrated by 3 students who secured places on the Art and Design Course based at the School of Art located within the Belfast Campus of the Ulster University.
+25 students will attend Ulster University with degrees in Mechanical and Biomedical engineering, Building Surveying and Quantity Surveying featuring as popular choices.
+Law and Business also proved popular and two students have elected to study the newly available BA Hons degree in Screen Production.
+In addition, we acknowledge the immense talent and creativity demonstrated by 2 students who secured places on the Foundation Art and Design Course based at the School of Art located within the Belfast Campus of the Ulster University.